 The performance of the index is shown for comparison purposes only.
 The securities and other instruments included in this index is not necessarily included in any LoCorr Fund portfolio and criteria for inclusion in the index is different than those for investment in any such portfolio.
 The performance of this index was obtained from published sources believed to be reliable, but which are not warranted as to accuracy or completeness.
 Unless noted otherwise, index returns do not reflect fees or transaction costs and reflect reinvestment of net dividends.
-Past performance is not a guarantee of future results.
+Past performance is not a quarantee of future results.

-Opinions expressed are subject to change at any time, are not quaranteed and should not be considered investment advice.
+Opinions expressed are subject to change at any time, are not guaranteed and should not be considered investment advice.
+There can be no guarantee that any strategy will be successful.